mazlo/lod-graph-analysis/README.md

 [![DOI](https://zenodo.org/badge/128430935.svg)](https://zenodo.org/badge/latestdoi/1214433)

 # Dataset on the Analysis of Graph Measures of RDF Graphs in the LOD Cloud
-This repository contains the results of a graph-based analysis of 280 data sets of the LOD Cloud 2017.
-The results are published along with a paper, which is currently in review.
+This repository contains the results of a graph-based analysis of 280 data sets of the LOD Cloud 2017. [http://data.gesis.org/lodcc/2017-08/](http://data.gesis.org/lodcc/2017-08/) contains a browsable version of the results presented here.
+It containts the collection of 280 datasets, available as serialized graph-objects and a report on 28 graph measures of each of the datasets.

 The analysis was prepared and performed with [a software framework](https://github.com/mazlo/lodcc) for the analysis of graph measures of RDF graphs.

-[http://data.gesis.org/lodcc/2017-08/](http://data.gesis.org/lodcc/2017-08/) is a browsable version of the results presented here.
-It containts the collection of 280 datasets, available as serialized graph-objects and a report on 28 graph measures of each of the datasets.

 ### Raw Results